dan1elt0m/polymo/README.md

 - **See results before you commit.** Preview the real responses, record-by-record, so you can fix issues early.
 - **Works with Spark-based tools.** When you are ready, Polymo serves the data to your analytics stack using the same interface Spark already understands.
 - **Designed for teams.** Save reusable connectors, share them across projects, and keep secrets (like tokens) out of files.
+- **Speedy and efficient.** Polymo handles batch requests and pagination automatically, so you get your data faster than with per-row UDFs.

 ## Pick your path
 - **Mostly clicking?** Open the [Builder UI](builder-ui.md) and follow the guided screens.
 It is the easiest way to create a connector from scratch.